shaojunyu/DNA-probe-efficiency/README.md

 ## About The Project

 [//]: # ([![Product Name Screen Shot][product-screenshot]]&#40;https://example.com&#41;)
-A deep learning tool to build models for predicting On-target efficiency of DNA probes based on their sequence.
+A deep learning tool to build models for predicting the On-target efficiency of DNA probes based on their sequence.
 We provide some sample data and pre-trained models for testing and evaluation.
 Use this tool with your dataset to train customized models or just predict new datasets with pre-trained models.
 It can also be easily modified and applied to other sequence regression problems.